Puppy Parent Info

 VACCINE SCHEDULE

 Your puppy was vaccinated at 8 weeks old.
 The actual date is in your folder.
 This is a 5-way distemper/parvo combo vaccine.
-They also receive a bordatella (kennel cough) vaccine.
+They also receive a bordatella (kennel cough) vaccine at that appointment.

 Rabies vaccine is often given at 16-20 weeks old, then yearly.
 I like to wait until puppy is a little older.
-My personal preference would be rabies at 6 months old.
+My personal preference would be rabies at 6 months old when possible.

 I do not recommend any other vaccines.
 I avoid leptospirosis vaccines unless the puppy is in a high risk area and then wait until they’re a little older before giving this vaccine.
 I do not recommend the lyme vaccine or the rattlesnake vaccine.